rontarrant/gtkDcoding/docs/_posts/2019-07-30-0057-cairo-i-the-basics.md

 - decide where the line will end, and
 - stroke it.

-But what if you want to draw…
+But what if you want to draw...

 ## Multiple Lines with Rounded Ends